 The story is set in a small town, where people are pleasant to each other, very neighborly, and there's excitement and nervousness about an upcoming lottery.
 The lottery is a regularly held ritual calling for the participation of all citizens, young and old.

 When this story was first published in the late 1940s, it struck a nerve.
 Part of what threw readers off was that Jackson had set The Lottery in a location resembling an ordinary small American town.
 I'm glad she did.
-For one thing, small American towns with charming picket fences and friendly people have been the sites of all kinds of brutal violence (lynchings immediately come to mind, just as one example).
+For one thing, small American towns with charming picket fences and friendly people have been the sites of all kinds of brutal violence (lynchings, just as one example).
 But even if the incidence of violence is relatively low in some places, there isn't a single community that can allow itself to be complacent about evil.
 And setting a barbaric ritual in what appears to be a pleasant, ordinary place highlights that fact.

 Title: What We Talk About When We Talk about Love